dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 2. The chance of something gives the percentage of times the thing is expected to happen, when the basic process is repeated over and over again.

 3. Chances are between 0% and 100%.
 Impossibility is represented by 0% certainty by 100%.

+4. The chance of something equals 100% minus the chance of the opposite thing.

+5. The chance that two things will both happen equals the chance that the first will happen, multiplied the <i>conditional</i> chance that the second will happen given that the first has happened.
+This is the <i>multiplication rule</i>.